sgreact/sysBook/README.md

-# System/Computer Booking application in React
+# User booking system in React

 ### Steps for how you can start using this: